nmorgan24/project2/readme.md

 ## Description

-Card List is a user-friendly website that empowers users to create an account, login, and seamlessly store and save their list of cards.
-Whether you're an avid collector of trading cards, sports cards, or any other type of cards, Card List provides the perfect digital space to organize and manage your collection.
-With a secure account, users gain access to a personalized dashboard where they can effortlessly categorize and curate their cards based on their own preferences.
-Uploading card images or manually inputting card details ensures that your collection is accurately documented.
-With Card List, finding specific cards within your collection is a breeze thanks to its intuitive search and filtering functionality.
-Plus, rest assured knowing that your card list is safely stored and protected.
-Join CardStash today and take control of your card collection like never before!
+Welcome to Yu-Gi-Store, the ultimate digital haven for Yu-Gi-Oh card collectors!
+Yu-Gi-Store is a user-friendly website that enables users to create an account, login, and effortlessly store and save their list of Yu-Gi-Oh cards.
+As a passionate collector, you can now organize and manage your cherished collection in one convenient online space.
+Upon creating a secure account, users gain access to a personalized dashboard where they can meticulously categorize and curate their Yu-Gi-Oh cards based on their own preferences.
+Whether you want to sort your cards by rarity, archetype, or edition, Yu-Gi-Store offers intuitive tools to streamline the process.
+From uploading card images to inputting detailed card information, you can ensure that your collection is accurately documented and beautifully showcased.
+Need to find a specific card?
+Yu-Gi-Store's robust search and filtering capabilities make it a breeze to locate and access any card in your collection.
+Rest assured, your valuable Yu-Gi-Oh cards are securely stored and protected.
+Join Yu-Gi-Store today and experience the joy of preserving and managing your treasured Yu-Gi-Oh collection with ease!

 ## Mock UP of UI